-The strategy to describe such processes in simulations through sub-resolution phenomenological models has offered invaluable insights into quantifying the influence of baryonic effects on large-scale structure~\citep[see, e.g.,][]{Teyssier:2010dp,vanDaalen:2011xb,Martizzi:2012ci,Sawala:2015cdf,Bullock:2017xww,vanDaalen:2019pst,10.1093/mnras/stad2419}.
-However, due to our incomplete understanding of the associated sub-resolution physical processes, several of the parameters used in their implementation require a calibration to reproduce some key observables.
-This calibration is usually carried out for one or few specific observables, and is intrinsically resolution-dependent~\citep[see][for discussion]{Schaye:2014tpa}.
+The strategy of describing such processes in simulations through subresolution phenomenological models has offered invaluable insights for quantifying the influence of baryonic effects on large-scale structure~\citep[see e.g.][]{Teyssier:2010dp,vanDaalen:2011xb,Martizzi:2012ci,Sawala:2015cdf,Bullock:2017xww,vanDaalen:2019pst,10.1093/mnras/stad2419}.
+However, due to our incomplete understanding of the associated subresolution physical processes, several of the parameters used in their implementation require a calibration to reproduce some key observables.
+This calibration is usually carried out for one or a few specific observables, and is intrinsically resolution dependent~\citep[see][for discussion]{Schaye:2014tpa}.
 Furthermore, due to the complex interaction and the degeneracy between highly non-linear processes, different choices for such parameters can equally reproduce the target observables.

 It is established that at the scales relevant for galaxy clusters, baryonic feedback cannot disrupt structures.
 However, various astrophysical processes associated with the baryonic component can still alter the halo mass.
-Specifically, these processes include radiative cooling and star-formation, both of which can induce adiabatic contraction of the halo.
-Moreover, sudden displacement of gas caused by impulsive AGN feedback can lead to an expansion of the halo.
-These dynamic processes significantly modify the halo mass when compared to the same halo described within a dmo simulation ~\citep[see, for instance,][]{Velliscig:2014bza,Castro:2020yes}.
-In this light, a comprehensive understanding of such influences is indispensable for accurate modelling and interpretation of hydro simulations.
+Specifically, these processes include radiative cooling and star formation, both of which can induce adiabatic contraction of the halo.
+Moreover, sudden displacement of gas caused by impulsive AGN feedback can lead to expansion of the halo.
+These dynamic processes significantly modify the halo mass when compared to the same halo described within a dmo simulation ~\citep[see e.g.][]{Velliscig:2014bza,Castro:2020yes}.
+In this light, a comprehensive understanding of such influences is indispensable in order to accurately model and interpret hydro simulations.

-In this paper, we model the impact on the halo virial mass caused by baryonic effects.
-Our model assumes that the processes involved are quasi-adiabatic, i.e., they happen in a steady, non-abrupt manner.
-Although our model is calibrated on a set of non-radiative hydro simulations and on a single realization of a full-physics simulation, its performance will be demonstrated to be robust against the change of parameters controlling the sub-resolution physics as well as against choosing independent implementations of sub-resolution processes.
+In the present paper, we model the impact of baryonic effects on the halo virial mass.
+Our model assumes that the processes involved are quasi-adiabatic; that is, that they happen in a steady, non-abrupt manner.
+Although our model is calibrated on a set of non-radiative hydro simulations and on a single realization of a full-physics simulation, we demonstrate that its performance is robust against the change of parameters controlling the subresolution physics and our choice between independent implementations of subresolution processes.